+I strongly encourage you to become familiar with the SMU Student Handbook.
 You will be held accountable for adhering to the policies and procedures outlined in this Handbook, both on and off campus.
-Please become familiar with this information.

 Again, we are pleased that you are a part of the SMU community.
 We believe SMU offers much to its students, and we hope that you will take full advantage of all SMU has to offer you.
 We also look forward to what you will contribute to our community.